scrasmussen/ProsaicOeuvre/docs/bestHiphopAccolades.md

 * Rakim
 * Nas
 * where does KRS-One rest?
-* need to listen to more Slick Rick, Big Daddy Kane, Big Pun, ?
+* need to listen to more Slick Rick, Big Daddy Kane, Big Pun, Killer Mike?
 Can't be sure, need to do head up battles
 * Lil Wayne
-* Eminem

 # Best hip-hop albums of all time